jverzani/MTH229Lite.jl/docs/src/index.md

 ## Plotting

 As mentioned, this package avoids using `Plots.jl` for plotting, as that package can be resource intensive.
 This package uses a light-weight alternative which utilizes basically the same interface for the basic graphics of calculus.
-It is provided by `PlotlyLightLite`, a bare-bones package leveraging the powerful `PlotlyLight` package.
+It is provided by `BinderPlots`, a bare-bones package leveraging the powerful `PlotlyLight` package.

 The simplest means to plot a function `f` over the interval `[a,b]` is the pattern `plot(f, a, b)`.
 For example: